dasch-swiss/dsp-tools/docs/create_onto.md

     as an annotation to another resource class.
   - _seqnum_: An integer that is used to define a sequence number in an ordered set of instances.

+#### _object_
-- _object_: The "object" defines the data type of the value that the property will store.
+The "object" defines the data type of the value that the property will store.
   The following object types are allowed:
-  - _TextValue_: Represents a text that may contain internal standoff markup
+  - _TextValue_: Represents a text that may contain standoff markup
   - _ColorValue_: A string in the form "#rrggbb" (standard web color format)
   - _DateValue_: represents a date.
-It is a string having the format "_calendar":"start":"end"
+It is a string having the format `calendar:start:end`
     - _calender_ is either _GREGORIAN_ or _JULIAN_
     - _start_ has the form _yyyy_-_mm_-_dd_.
-If only the year is given, the precision is to the year, of only the year and month are given, the precision is to a month.
+If only the year is given, the precision` is to the year, of only the year and month are given, the precision is to a month.
     - _end_ is optional if the date represents a clearely defined period or uncertainty.
-    In total, a DateValue has the following form: "GREGORIAN:1925:1927-03-22" which means antime in between 1925 and the 22nd March 1927.
+    In total, a DateValue has the following form: "GREGORIAN:1925:1927-03-22" which means anytime in between 1925 and the 22nd March 1927.
   - _DecimalValue_: a number with decimal point
   - _GeomValue_: Represents a geometrical shape as JSON.
   - _GeonameValue_: Represents a location ID in geonames.org